idia640/presentations/week03/PITCHME.md

 More than market research - focus is on understanding what matters to people.

-Lucy Suchman influenced technologists into thinking that researchers should watch people using technology
+Lucy Suchman influenced technologists into thinking that researchers should watch people using technology.

 May involve different methodologies.
 Most common is participant observation where the ethnographer is immersed in a culture as an active participant.

 ---

 ## Sociology & IDIA

 <img width="100%" height="100%" src="images/garfinkel-dialogue.png">